microshare/microshare.github.io/docs/2/general/faq/general.md

 {% endcapture %}

 {% capture content %}
 If you have received an email from Microshare informing you that a new identity has been shared with you, or you do not know how to switch between identities.
-Please follow this link for instructions on switching between identities - <a href="Switching Identities">https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/identity-guide/#1-switching-identities</a>
+Please follow this link for instructions on switching between identities - <a href="https://docs.microshare.io/docs/2/technical/microshare-platform-advanced/identity-guide/#1-switching-identities">Switching Identities</a>
 <br><br>
 If you have not received this email (please check your Junk Folder) and believe you should have access to an identity.
 Please contact the administrator for your account.
 <br><br>